hungovercoders-blog/datagriff/docs/_posts/2024-01-28-github-add-to-project/2024-01-28-github-add-to-project.md

 ![Template Usage]({{ site.baseurl }}/assets/2024-01-28-github-add-to-project/template_usage.png)

 However...
-If anyone still creates a vanilla issue it will not link tot he project you want and be work visible where you need it to be!
-I am also a big fan of the [github mobile app](https://github.com/mobile) where I want to raise issues quickly on the go and it only supports standard issues without leaving to go to the browser for the templates.
+If anyone still creates a vanilla issue it will not link tot he project you want and work be visible where you need it to be!
+I am also a big fan of the [github mobile app](https://github.com/mobile){:target="_blank"} where I want to raise issues quickly on the go and it only supports standard issues without leaving to go to the browser for the templates.
 I therefore did some googling, maybe some chatgpt-ing, I can't remember anymore and discovered the solution in the next section.

 ## Method 3: Github Actions

-The catch-all method of ensuring that any issue raised lands on the board of your choice is to leverage a github action.
-The action code can be found in the hungovercoders template [here](https://github.com/hungovercoders/template.github.platform/blob/main/.github/workflows/add-to-project.yml) and can also be seen below.
+The catch-all method of ensuring that any issue raised lands on the board of your choice is to leverage the [add to project github action](https://github.com/actions/add-to-project){:target="_blank"}.
+The action code can be found in the hungovercoders template [here](https://github.com/hungovercoders/template.github.platform/blob/main/.github/workflows/add-to-project.yml){:target="_blank"} and can also be seen below.

 ```yaml
 name: Add Issues to Project